• Skip to primary navigation

 • In a pot filled with water, bring to a boil.
 Boil noodles for 5 minutes and strain.
 Transfer to a large mixing bowl to cool down.

-• In a large non-stick pan set on low-medium heat, add ½ tbsp sesame oil.
+• In a large non-stick pan set on low-medium heat, add ½ tablespoon sesame oil.
 Add onions, carrots, red bell peppers and spinach.
 Fry until softened but still crisp.
 About 1-2 minutes.
 Transfer veggies into large mixing bowl.

 • Add remaining sauce into large mixing bowl with noodles.
 Once the noodles are cool enough to touch, mix everything together with clean hands or if you're impatient like me, use tongs.
 Garnish with sesame seeds.
 Enjoy!